planningcenter/api-docs/source/index.md

 ## Session Authentication

-If you need to access the API via a browser, you can use session (cookie) based authentication:
+You (the developer) can browse the API via a browser using your session cookie:

 1. Visit [accounts.planningcenteronline.com](https://accounts.planningcenteronline.com) and sign in.
 2. Visit [api.planningcenteronline.com/people/v2/people](https://api.planningcenteronline.com/people/v2/people)